-European Leagues hoping Uefa drop coefficient-ranked Champions League plan - NewsBreak
+European Leagues hoping UEFA drop coefficient-ranked Champions League plan - NewsBreak

 European Leagues believes those two extra places in the Champions League should be awarded to domestic champions from leagues who do not currently receive an automatic place.

-A decision on European club competition formats – including who qualifies and an increase in the number of group-phase matches from the current six to 10 – is set to be made by Uefa’s executive committee when it meets in Vienna on 10 May.
+A decision on European club competition formats – including who qualifies and an increase in the number of group-phase matches from the current six to 10 – is set to be made by UEFA’s executive committee when it meets in Vienna on May 10.

 Ceferin said at last month’s FT Summit: “We are still discussing how we approach the project.
 It will be more places for smaller, and to be honest, mid-sized leagues.”